tariq1981-pixel/ML_Optical_Dielectric_Multiferroic/README.md

-# Machine-Learning-Assisted Analysis of Optical and Dielectric Properties in Doped Multiferroic
+# Dopant‑Driven Optical and Dielectric Responses in Multiferroic for Optoelectronic Device: A Combined DFT and Machine‑Learning Study

 This repository contains the data and machine-learning code used in the article: